 Want to try your luck?
 The two most renowned, and seemingly genuine, Nadi astrology centers near Vaitheeswaran Koil are those of C Poosamuthu (67 West Car Street, Phone: 04364-279455) and A Sivasamy (Sri Siva Nadi, 18 Milladi Street, opposite Indian Overseas Bank, Phone: 04364-279463).

-These are the only two families of astrologers who have been practicing for many generations and are believed to possess a complete set of original Nadi scriptures.
+These are the only two families of astrologers who have been practicing for many generations and are believed to possess most of the original Nadi scriptures.

 Is Nadi Astrology Really a Scam?
 What to Expect

-The astrologers will frame their questions in a way that enables them to obtain personal information, often by process of elimination, and then reconstruct it to give a prediction.
+The astrologers will frame their questions in a way that enables them to obtain personal information, and then reconstruct it to give a prediction.
 They also play on people's fears, and will always suggest expensive remedies to correct "problems" (such as sins from past births) that they identify.